autonubil/codex/docs/uri.md

 **Data Type** | `unsigned`
 **Semantic** | `identifier`
 **Reference** | [RFC 3986, section 3.2.3: Port](https://tools.ietf.org/html/rfc3986#section-3.2.3)
 **Description** | The port subcomponent of authority is designated by an optional port number in decimal following the host and delimited from it by a single colon (`:`) character.
 A scheme may define a default port.
-For example, the "http" scheme defines a default port of "80", corresponding to its reserved TCP port number.
+For example, the `http` scheme defines a default port of `80`, corresponding to its reserved TCP port number.
 The type of port designated by the port number (e.g., TCP, UDP, SCTP) is defined by the URI scheme.

 ### `uri.path`